Skip to Content

 5. Send invitation

-6. Employee receives email, creates account
+7. Employee receives email and creates their account when ready

 Adding an accountant